-Accessibility statement for the Black Country and West Birmingham Sustainability and Transformation Partnership website
+Accessibility statement for the Black Country and West Birmingham Integrated Care System (ICS) website

-This accessibility statement applies to the Black Country and West Birmingham Sustainability and Transformation Partnership (STP) website.
+This accessibility statement applies to the Black Country and West Birmingham Integrated Care System (ICS) website.
 This website is run by Midlands and Lancashire Commissioning Support Unit and Midlands and Lancashire Commissioning Support Unit.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts